 Make sure that excess water drains out and air circulates around the plants to preserve humidity.
 Avoid watering from the top which will lead to damping off – a fungal infection.

 Checking your plants daily will be the best way to start a successful garden.
+How to start an indoor vegetable garden?
 Look at the seedlings for germination and sprouting.
 Provide the light source and cover them to keep moisture.
 Once they sprout and grow up, you have to uncover them and later you have to make sure they have enough water.

 Your seed packets will give you the instructions about the number of days they need for seed-starting.
 Once you reached those day limits, you can transfer the plants into your outdoor garden or into containers in your indoor area which receives sunlight.